AnomalyInnovations/serverless-nodejs-starter/README.md

 - The `webpack.config.js` loads all your handlers from the `serverless.yml` and transpiles them using Babel.
 This means that you don't have to edit the `webpack.config.js` when you add a new handler file.
 - Generate the sourcemaps for all the transpiled files and load the sourcemaps in each of the handler files.
-- Catch any unhandled exceptions to ensure that async functions can log errors.
+- Catch and log any unhandled exceptions to ensure that async functions can log errors.

 The result is that you should see proper error messages in your CloudWatch or console logs.